embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

     * `auto`: flag for if the user wants to run the deployment procedure in automatic mode.

-The setup routine will call first the `prepare()` method of all deployment classes according to the recipe file which are specified in the *YAML* file and then the `load()` methods.
-The
+The setup routine will call first the `prepare()` method and then the `load()` methods.
+The deployment procedure must be implemented into this two methods.
+The `prepare` method is used for preparation steps of the storage device (mostly partition the device).
+The `load` method is used to store the products on the prepared storage device.

 ## Useful Modules For The Deployment Class